Henne/BrightEyes/src/gen/README.md

 * Some DSA3 rules were added
 * Toggling between Novice / Advanced mode by pressing '6' on the main page
 * Toggling between different attribute value requirements by pressing '7' on the main page
+* Saves CHR files with the german Floppy DSAGEN.DAT in the correct size

 ## Planned Features / WIP
 * Music: MIDI/AWS Playback